DBW32/flash-cards/README.md

 Final Project Title: "Please Be You" Flash Cards<br/>
 Programming Language: Java

-For my final project, I made an Android application inspired by a children's book written by my colleague which is an educational ABC book that uses words associated with important values and concepts of self-love to teach kids the alphabet.
+For my final project, I made an Android application inspired by a children's book written by my colleague.
+This book, titled, "Please Be You" is an educational ABC book that uses words associated with important values of self-love to teach kids the alphabet.
 For example, instead of words like "cat" or "elephant," this book uses words like "confident" or "empathy" to teach kids their ABCs.
-The Android app I built takes the concepts from this book and presents them as virtual flashards for users to browse through.
+The Android app I built takes the concepts from this book and presents them as virtual flashcards for users to browse through.

 Upon launching the app, the user is presented with a splash screen and main menu along the bottom.
 In the menu, selecting "About" will take users to a screen sharing more information about the Please Be You vision and selecting